 As the previous examples demonstrate, regulatory sandboxes are common within the financial industry.
 However, other sectors can also benefit from using them.

 The UK government, for example, are currently consulting on the introduction of a regulatory sandbox for the transport industry.
 The aim, as with other regulatory sandboxes, is to support responsible innovation by helping regulatory bodies and innovators to work together.

 The Civil Aviation Authority also have their own regulatory sandbox schemes that invite companies to develop innovative solutions to industry challenges.
 Companies that have utilised them include Amazon and Boeing, with Amazon testing their Prime Air service.

 Another example is the CQC regulatory sandbox.
 It was set up by the Care Quality Commission, which regulates health and social care in England.
 The CQC regulatory sandbox facilitates collaboration between the regulator, providers, and innovators.
 The aim?
 To find innovations and technology that can improve the delivery of care.

 The regulatory sandbox Malaysia also operates beyond the finance industry.
 Targeting multiple industries such as medicine and healthcare, travel and tourism, agriculture, and education, the National Technology & Innovation Sandbox aims to advance Malaysia through technological innovation.

 The importance of innovation and regulation

 Given the number that exist all around the world, it is clear that the regulatory sandbox can be a useful tool.
 It is also clear that innovation is a top priority for many sectors, while abiding by regulation remains a key concern.
-This is especially true for the finance industry, in particular the FCA and MAS.
-Discover our latest Regulatory Hub, which contains a range of valuable resources to help you navigate the latest regimes introduced by these regulators.
+Discover our latest regulatory software solutions, which can help ease your compliance burden.